 Owen River Lodge has for a long time been one of the bench mark fly fishing lodges in New Zealand, and rightly so.
 It has maintained this opinion by constantly updating and improving its facilities to make sure anglers have the best trip possible.

-For the 2019/20 season all rooms have had new luxurious beds installed along with new air conditioning units so that you stay comfortable during the heat of summer.
-WiFi access has been improved throughout the lodge to provide a faster service.
+All rooms have had luxurious beds and air conditioning units so that you stay comfortable during the heat of summer.

 For more information on fly fishing in New Zealand and Owen River Lodge please contact Alex Jardine or call our office on +44(0)1980 847389.